llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 The usual procedure to evaluate performances improvements/regressions is to:

 1. Run two builds with benchmarks.
-One with the without the patch, one with it.
+One without the patch, one with it.

 2. Leverage the tooling to rerun the benchmark (usually 5 to 20 times) to limit the noise.